Focus Depression Recovery Adolescent Residential Care

 As a parent, you play an important role in your teen’s successes both in our care and at life outside Rogers.
 Through Parent University, we offer you education on your child’s treatment, skills they learn and techniques they will use.
 Attending these educational sessions will help ease your teen’s transition home and ensures he or she receives consistent messaging.

 Our multidisciplinary staff members are trained to provide individualized care for your child’s unique, complex or severe behavioral health situation.
 Using a team-based approach, our staff address each factor contributing to your teen’s mood disorder.
 During your child’s stay, you’ll remain in close contact with the treatment team.

-Your teenager will find quiet and comfort in a newly refurbished setting on the second and third floors of the original Rogers Memorial Hospital building in Oconomowoc.
+Your teenager will find quiet and comfort in a newly refurbished setting on the second and third floors of the original Rogers Behavioral Health building in Oconomowoc.
 Community living space and semi-private bedrooms create a supportive environment for your care.
 More than 50 acres of woods and lakeside provide access to internal and external challenge courses, horticultural therapy, walking trails, a labyrinth, and therapeutic recreation on nearby lakes.

 Click on the images to view larger.

 Data collected before and after treatment shows Rogers' treatment works.
 View more successful outcomes.